Actindo-AG/Documentation/Payments/UserInterface/01a_ListAuthorizations.md

 - *Status ID*
    Identifier for the status.
 The following statuses are available, each prefixed by the ID in the list below.
 You can use the *Status ID* to filter and sort the list.
--   - **1 - Preparing**
+    - **1 - Preparing**
         The transaction has been created, but is not yet transferred.
     - **2 - Unconfirmed**
         A refund is reserved but not yet released by an Actindo user.
     - **3 - Success**
         Actindo as well as the payment service provider has processed the transaction successfully.
     - **4 - Failure**
-        The payment service provider has received the request, but reject it.
+        The payment service provider has received the request, but rejected it.
 If available for the connection, the status information field may provide further information.
     - **5 - Error**
        Errors have been occurred during transfer.
     - **6 - Void**